Research Like a Pro® with DNA Study Group

 After you register, you will be asked to sign a participation agreement stating that you agree to complete your assignments and participate in peer review for three people each week.
 We will also ask you to sign a non-disclosure agreement stating that you will not share private information about DNA testers and matches mentioned in your peers’ work.

 You will receive feedback from three participants and your peer group leader on each of your assignments.
-The instructors will provide feedback on the research objective, research plan, and final report.
+The instructors will provide feedback on the final report.

 Technology